 Tailbone pain: How can I relieve it?

-Tailbone pain, also called coccydynia or coccygodynia, usually goes away on its own within a few weeks or months.
+Tailbone pain usually goes away on its own within a few weeks or months.
 To lessen tailbone pain in the meantime, it might help to:

-- Take over-the-counter pain relievers, such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or aspirin
+- Take pain relievers, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

-If your tailbone pain doesn't improve (chronic coccydynia), consult your doctor.
-He or she might do a rectal exam to rule out any other conditions.
-Your doctor might recommend using magnetic resonance imaging (MRI) to find out if you have a fracture, degenerative changes or, in rare cases, a tumor.
+Tailbone pain that doesn't improve is called chronic coccydynia.
+For tailbone pain that doesn't go away, consult your health care provider.
+A rectal exam may be needed to rule out any other conditions.
+Sometimes MRI testing is used to find out if you have a fracture, joint changes or, in rare cases, a tumor.

 Possible treatments for chronic tailbone pain might include:

 - Physical therapy.
-A physical therapist might show you how to do pelvic floor relaxation techniques, such as breathing deeply and completely relaxing your pelvic floor — as you would while urinating or defecating.
+A physical therapist might show you how to do pelvic floor relaxation techniques.
+One technique is breathing deeply and completely relaxing your pelvic floor — as you would while urinating or defecating.

 - Manipulation.
 Massaging the muscles attached to the tailbone might help ease pain.
 Manipulation is typically done through the rectum.

-- Medication.
+- Medicine.
 An injection of a local anesthetic into the tailbone can relieve pain for a few weeks.
-Certain antidepressants or anti-epileptic medications might relieve tailbone pain as well.

 - Surgery.
-During a procedure known as a coccygectomy, the coccyx is surgically removed.
+Surgery can be done to remove the coccyx.
+The procedure is called a coccygectomy.
 This option is typically only recommended when all other treatments fail.